 If you receive a phone call out of the blue about your computer or phone requesting remote access - hang up – even if they mention a well-known company such as Telstra.

 DO NOT provide any personal or sensitive information to the caller.
 If you have given information to the third party, it is most likely your device and possibly your account details have been compromised.
-Please immediately change ALL your Heritage Online and phone banking passwords, and call Heritage Bank immediately on 13 14 22 (7:30 am - 7 pm AEST Monday to Saturday).
+Please immediately change ALL your Heritage Online and phone banking passwords, and call Heritage Bank immediately on 13 14 22.

 Phone porting is a method used by scammers to hijack your phone number to try to gain access to your banking details.